sunnyzj24/ReactProject-MyReads/README.md

     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── components # React components for different pages/elements/functions
+    │   ├── Book.js # Return element for each book, includes it's stored shelf status │   ├── ListBooks.js # The default page of the app, contains 3 shelves
+    │   ├── SearchPage.js # Add book by searching in this page
+    │   ├── Shelf.js # A collection of books in same shelf
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.